Dikshant52/Gym-website/README.md

 # Gym-website
 This is my frist website project using HTML, CSS, JS.
-A gym website with landing page and packages and facilities at the gym offered.
+A gym website with landing page, packages offerred and facilities at the gym offered.